-Although brand perception is a mental association, it plays an essential role in creating emotional connections with consumers.
+Although brand perception is a mental association, it is essential when creating emotional connections with consumers.
 People consider their attitude toward brands when choosing between competing products.

 They read reviews, chat with customer support, compare options with friends, or sign up for a free trial.
 All of these touchpoints affect brand perception and impact a company's success.

-If consumers think highly of a brand, they become more loyal to it.
+If consumers think highly of a brand, they become more loyal.
 Consider how this dynamic plays out in everyday life.

-People get in meme wars over Apple versus Android products.
-A person who wears Nike shoes usually won't be caught in Adidas kicks.
-And you probably won't find Coca-Cola and Pepsi in the same fridge.
+People get into meme wars over Apple versus Android products.
+A person who wears Nike shoes won't be caught in Adidas kicks.
+And you won't find Coca-Cola and Pepsi in the same fridge.